 Send Pictures Home Instantly

-Still have people back home?
-They don’t have to wait for you to post on social media or to send them your pictures, if you have a Nixplay digital picture frame.
+Still, have people back home?
+They don’t have to wait for you to post on social media or to send them your pictures if you have a Nixplay digital picture frame.
 Once connected to your Nixplay mobile app, you can immediately send pictures directly to the frame.
 You can even remotely create playlists, turning your picture frame into a device that tells stories of the best moments of your trip.
-Nixplay technology also allows you to access your photos on social media, and keeps the pictures you’ve taken safe in their cloud, so you can carry, edit, and send your photo albums anytime, anywhere.
+Nixplay technology also allows you to access your photos on social media, and keeps the pictures you’ve taken safely in their cloud, so you can carry, edit, and send your photo albums anytime, anywhere.